docupike/docs/docs/en/user/basics/ipam.md

 | **Usage %** | Used addresses as a percentage of the total range. |

 Use **New network +** above the table to create a network or **Edit ⌄** for bulk actions on selected rows.
-The left sidebar mirrors the table as a hierarchical **All networks** tree, clicking a parent network drills down into its subnetworks.
+The left sidebar mirrors the table as a hierarchical **All networks** tree, clicking a parent network drills down into its subnets.

 ### IP addresses usage details